DIY Smart Home Solutions vs. Professional Integration

 3. Full Integration

-A smart home is more than just a lightbulb you can control with your phone.
+A smart home is more than just a lightbulb and a smart lock you can control with your phone.
 It is an experience created by integrating lighting, shades & blinds, security, audio, video, and more under one umbrella of seamless control.
 When you go the DIY route for your smart home, you’re dealing with lights from one company, automatic shades from another, and so on.
 By the time you pick up all the products you need, you’ve got a lot of solutions from just as many different companies.
 Tying them together into one control system is a nightmare and often impossible.

 This is why you need a smart home integrator.
 They will work with you to determine what solutions you need and help by finding solutions that integrate seamlessly with each other so you don’t have to open a different app for each piece of technology in your home.
 An integrator will help install solutions that work in harmony with each other.
 An excellent example of this is how lighting and window treatments (smart windows and blinds) work together to provide consistent lighting in your home and save on your utility bill (more on that in our article on automatic window treatments).